 If a profile was completed upon registration, the applicant's/principal investigator's institution will be preloaded as the Lead Institution.
 Domestic applicants must verify their institution by entering the Employer Identification Number (EIN) or Tax Identification Number (TIN) to search the system for the correct institution.
-You may find your EIN by referencing Institutional W-9 or equivalent documentation.
-If the EIN/TIN is not located in our system, you have the option to add the legal institution.
+You may find your EIN by referencing your W-9 or equivalent documentation.
+If the EIN/TIN is not located, you may add the legal institution.
 Please also confirm if the project site is the same as the legal institution.